OntoUML/ontouml-schema/README.md

   The field "properties" is a nullable ordered array of objets of type "Property" whose minimum size should be 2.
 Relation objects with less than 2 items in the "properties" must raise error messages.

-  The order of the properties in this array represents their position on a equivalent predicate, e.g., in the ternary relation "buys-product-from(buyer,product,seller)", the order of items representing these entities must follow the order "buyer" (in properties[0]), "product" (in properties[1]), and "seller" (in properties[2]).
+  The order of the properties in this array represents their position on an equivalent predicate, e.g., in the ternary relation "buys-product-from(buyer,product,seller)", the order of items representing these entities must follow the order "buyer" (in properties[0]), "product" (in properties[1]), and "seller" (in properties[2]).

   Relation elements are also used to represent derivation relations, in which case they must contain the stereotype "derivation" and have only 2 properties, the first being an object of type "Relation" and the second an object of type "Class" element.